Risk-averse optimal control of random elliptic variational inequalities: Introduction

 where $U_{ad}$ is a set of controls, $S$ is the solution map of a random elliptic variational inequality (VI), $\cJ$ is an objective function, $\cR$ is a so-called risk measure that scalarises the random variable $\cJ(S(u))$, and $\varrho$ is the cost of the control $u$.

 Here, the state $S(u)=:y$ satisfies, on a pointwise almost sure (a.s.) level, the VI

 where $\omega \in \Omega$ stands for the uncertain parameter taken from a probability space $(\Omega, \mathcal{F}, \pP)$, $f(\omega)$ is a random source term, $\psi(\omega)$ is a random obstacle, and $A(\omega)$ and $B(\omega)$ are random operators.
+The inequalities representing the obstacle constraint above should be understood in an almost everywhere sense, e.g., the first one is $y(\omega,x) \leq \psi(\omega, x)$ for a.e. $x \in D$ where $D$ is the spatial domain (to be specified below).
 The map $\cR$ is typically a convex functional chosen to generate solutions according to given risk preferences, e.g., optimal performance on average, weight of the tail of $\cJ(S(u))$, and so on.

-Numerous free boundary problems in partial differential equations such as contact problems in mechanics and fluid flow through porous media can be modelled as elliptic VIs, and in some cases, coefficients or inputs in the constitutive equations may be uncertain and are modelled as random.
-Such random VIs have been studied by \cite{Gwinner2000, Gwinner2006a, Forster2010, Kornhuber2014, Bierig2015}.